aj-stein/conmotion/docs/architecture.md

 The Transparency Service is the core component of the mutual monitoring architecture.
 An implementation MUST conform to the normative requirements in the current draft of the IETF SCITT Architecture [@scitt25].
 These requirements document the minimally viable features, listed below, for a Transparency Service to function for the mutual monitoring use cases [documented above](#use-cases).

+1. Transparency Services have an Append-Only Log of Signed Statements in order of Registration so one or more instances can maintain their integrity and prevent equivocation or other forms of misuse.
 1. Transparency Services have a Registration Policy API with endpoints for any Relying Party to determine signing and Claim requirements before Registration.
 1. Transparency Services have a Submissions API with endpoints for an Issuer to complete Registration of a Signed Claim.
 1. Transparency Services have an Entry API with endpoints for any Relying Party to retrieve one or more entries previously registered with in the Append-only Log.